JeremyTremblay2/stellar-api/README.md

 ## 🚀 Features

-- [ x ] 🆔 Create your own account with your personal information and authenticate you to start using all the features.
+- [x] 🆔 Create your own account with your personal information and authenticate you to start using all the features.
-- [ x ] From here, you will be able to:
+- [x] From here, you will be able to:
-  - [ x ] 🌟 Create, edit, delete and manage stars.
+  - [x] 🌟 Create, edit, delete and manage stars.
-  - [ x ] 🌍 Create, edit, delete and manage planets.
+  - [x] 🌍 Create, edit, delete and manage planets.
-  - [ x ] 🗺️ Create, edit, delete and manage maps.
+  - [x] 🗺️ Create, edit, delete and manage maps.
-  - [ x ] ...and more !
+  - [x] ...and more !
-- [ x ] 🌐 Make your creations public or not if you want to let other see your work.
+- [x] 🌐 Make your creations public or not if you want to let other see your work.

 ## 📱 Application